DbContext Class in Entity Framework Core

 Register the Database Context

-We need to register the DbContext of the app as a service in startup or program class depending upon the version of DOT NET we are using.
-On ASP.NET Core 6.0 and newer versions we register the DbContext on the Program.cs class by adding the highlighted code which is given below to it.
+We need to register the DbContext of the app as a service in the program class of the app.
+We register the DbContext on the Program.cs class by adding the highlighted code which is given below.

 using EFCoreExample.Models;